Master’s Thesis Guidelines for Music and Technology

 A master’s thesis may be awarded a grade of Fail on one of the following grounds:

-- Insufficient Academic Quality: The ability to structure and articulate concepts and practices must be evident in the written component.
+- Insufficient academic quality: The ability to structure and articulate concepts and practices must be evident in the written component.
 Projects with an obscure approach, poorly structured contents, or inappropriate references will fail.

-- Linguistic Expression and Ethical Conduct: Significant deficiencies in linguistic expression and referencing, including plagiarism, will result in a fail grade.
+- Linguistic expression and ethical conduct: Significant deficiencies in linguistic expression and referencing, including plagiarism, will result in a Fail grade.
 Similarly, if the personal contribution and, or authorship of the work(s) are not adequately articulated and established, a failing grade will be given.
 Finally, any unethical activities engaged in during the preparation of the thesis will also result in failure.

-This evaluation framework ensures that all thesis projects are rigorously assessed, maintaining high standards expected of master’s level work in music and technology.
+This evaluation framework ensures that all thesis projects are rigorously assessed, maintaining high standards expected of master’s level work in music technology.

 The Maturity test (kypsyysnäyte)

-The maturity test is a compulsory component to finalize the master’s program, it is designed to assess the candidate’s proficiency and depth of knowledge in their chosen field.
+The maturity test is a compulsory component to finalize the master’s program, and it is designed to assess the candidate’s proficiency and depth of knowledge in their chosen field.
 This test is conducted with pen and paper and can take up to four hours to complete.
 It is organized, and evaluated by the thesis supervisor.

-Topic and Structure
+Topic and structure

 The topic of the maturity test is defined by the supervisor and typically takes the form of a broad, open-ended question.
 This question is crafted to allow the candidate to demonstrate their fluency and expertise on the subject matter, requiring them to produce a comprehensive and articulate response that spans at least two pages of text.